DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 <p>A shirtless young man kneels on the dead grass by the center of the tent, his eyes downcast and his face pale.
 Beside him, a broken wooden crate sits amidst a pile of broken pottery shards, several of which are still wobbling from the force of impact.</p>
 <p>A dozen feet from the kneeling youth stands an older, larger man wearing studded leather armor and a thick, well-trimmed beard.
 His eyes are bloodshot, and his right hand is trembling.
 He appears to be leaning his weight against a makeshift wooden crutch for support; looking down, you see that his lower right leg is wrapped in blood-stained bandages.</p>
 <p>"You were supposed to keep her safe!" the larger man bellows hoarsely.
 He whirls, his hand grabbing blindly as if for something else to throw.
 Sweat beads on his forehead, and he chokes back a sob of rage.
 "My little girl!
 And now—"</p>
 <p>He wavers unsteadily—and stumbles.
 In a blink, a third man, also clad in studded leather and wearing a fine-trimmed goatee, steps out from his shadow and catches the larger man on his shoulder before he falls.
 "Easy, brother," the third man murmurs.
 "You've lost a lot of blood."
-He glances up and catches sight of you, his brow tightening imperceptibly.
+He glances up and catches sight of you, his brow tightening almost imperceptibly.
 "And it would appear that we have company."</p>
 </div>

 If the players do not respond first, Luvash hails them warily and—leaning back on his crutch to conceal any weakness—asks them their business.
 If the players share that they have come to deliver Madam Eva’s gift, Luvash tells them that Arabelle—his daughter—has recently gone missing.